arttsu/dotclaude/commands/continue-project-code-review.md

 - if you partially agree - tell me why and suggest compromise
 - if you disagree, and think that it's better to keep the current implementation - make an argument for it

+In addition to showing me the feedback, please add it to the corresponding code review file as a separate top level section - and keep it up to date during feedback discussion.

 Thanks!